jemrpo/blog/content/posts/keda-mi-aca.md

 There were ways to get around this limitation, as I described on this [GitHub issue](https://github.com/microsoft/azure-container-apps/issues/592#issuecomment-1950668036) and one of my previous [blog posts](https://jemrpo.com/posts/az-ca-202402/); but you ended up having to write a lot of glue code to build a small microservice, this adds operational overhead and will make the architecture more complex.
 This is fun to put together; but most of us are busy, so a simpler architecture would be ideal.

 ## The Microsoft Azure Team to the Rescue
 After a long wait, the team in charge of this service [announced](https://github.com/microsoft/azure-container-apps/issues/592#issuecomment-1960110969) they were working on this feature.
 Finally, we were seeing the light at the end of the tunnel.
-Then, on **20240625** we finally got the [news we were waiting for](https://github.com/microsoft/azure-container-apps/issues/592#issuecomment-2150783618): the feature was being rolled out with the API version `2024-02-02-preview`.
+Then, on **2024-06-25** we finally got the [news we were waiting for](https://github.com/microsoft/azure-container-apps/issues/592#issuecomment-2150783618): the feature was being rolled out with the API version `2024-02-02-preview`.

 ## Testing the New Feature
-Although there are many use cases and Azure services to which this can be applied, I'm going to focus on the [azure-pipelines](https://keda.sh/docs/2.13/scalers/azure-pipelines/) use case.
+Although there are many use cases and Azure services to which this can be applied, I will to focus on the [azure-pipelines](https://keda.sh/docs/2.13/scalers/azure-pipelines/) use case.
 This allows you to scale your [self-hosted Azure DevOps agents](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/docker?view=azure-devops#linux) based on the pool's queue.

 Before this feature, the `rules` section of the Azure Container Apps [ARM template](https://learn.microsoft.com/en-us/azure/templates/microsoft.app/containerapps?pivots=deployment-language-arm-template) would look like this.
 ```json